 Predrag Pale (Croatia), Branimir Pejčinović (United States), Juraj Petrović (Croatia)

-Industry is complaining that engineering education is not aligned with their needs, governments are complaining that there is low motivation for studying STEM, society is complaining that there are too few women in engineering, students are complaining that their education is not modern enough, not practical enough and not interesting enough while professors are complaining that freshmen come with ever lower competences and motivation for learning.
-Everybody has huge expectations of e-learning.
+In today’s world industry is often complaining that engineering education is not well aligned with their needs, governments are complaining that the motivation for studying STEM is low, society is complaining about too few women in engineering, students are complaining that their education is not modern enough, not practical enough and not interesting enough, and professors are complaining that freshmen enter universities with ever lower competences and motivation for learning.
+Still, everyone has huge expectations of e-learning.

 "Engineering education" invites all researchers and practitioners to share their activities, efforts, results and insights related to education of engineers.

 In particular the following topics are highly encouraged:

 - Educational Methods